Security guard arrested in Costa Rica as family of missing Florida woman to ID body found

 Breaking News Emails

-A 32-year-old man who was staying in the same Airbnb as missing Florida woman Carla Stefaniak has been arrested, authorities said Tuesday.
+A 32-year-old security guard at the Airbnb complex where missing Florida woman Carla Stefaniak was staying has been arrested, authorities said Tuesday.

 Stefaniak's brother and father meanwhile were in Costa Rica to identify whether a body found near the woman’s Airbnb is hers.